David Ngog: Reims

-On 1 September 2014, N'Gog ended his six-year spell in the English leagues after signing a two-year contract with Ligue 1 outfit Reims.
+On 1 September 2014, Ngog ended his six-year spell in the English leagues after signing a two-year contract with Ligue 1 outfit Reims.

 Panionios

-On 12 August 2016, Super League Greece club Panionios announced that they had signed N'Gog for an undisclosed fee.
+On 12 August 2016, Super League Greece club Panionios announced that they had signed Ngog for an undisclosed fee.

 Ross County

-On 23 January 2018, N'Gog joined Ross County of the Scottish Premiership on a deal until the end of the 2017–18 season.
+On 23 January 2018, Ngog joined Ross County of the Scottish Premiership on a deal until the end of the 2017–18 season.
 The Frenchman reunited with Owen Coyle, who had managed him at Bolton Wanderers.
 He scored his first goal for the club in a 2–1 loss to Rangers on 28 January 2018.

 Budapest Honvéd

-In August 2018, N'Gog joined Hungarian club Budapest Honvéd.
+In August 2018, Ngog joined Hungarian club Budapest Honvéd.
 On 25 August, he scored seven minutes into his debut against Debrecen.

 Žalgiris and early retirement

-In February 2020 N'Gog became a member of Lithuanian A League side FK Žalgiris.
+In February 2020, Ngog became a member of Lithuanian A League side FK Žalgiris.

-On 21 June 2020, Žalgiris announced that N'Gog had officially retired from professional football at the age of 31.
+On 21 June 2020, Žalgiris announced that Ngog had retired from professional football at the age of 31.

 Return to Panionios

-In October 2022, N'Gog returned to action, signing for Greek third tier club Panionios, returning to Greece after 5 years.
+In October 2022, Ngog returned to action, signing for Greek third tier club Panionios, returning to Greece after five years.

 International career

-In November 2009, N'Gog was approached to play for Cameroon, despite having already represented France at youth levels.
+In November 2009, Ngog was approached to play for Cameroon, despite having already represented France at youth levels.
 The then Liverpool striker said: "I have had contact with the Cameroonian federation.
 Now I need some time to think about things.
 I'm very flattered."
-In February 2010, with Cameroon preparing for the 2010 World Cup, Cameroon's Minister of Sports, Michel Zoah, met with N'Gog's father on two occasions to try and convince the player to switch allegiances.
-A few months later, in May, N'Gog was not included in Cameroon's preliminary squad for the World Cup.
-When asked why, Cameroon coach Paul Le Guen said that N'Gog had insisted on a starting spot with the Indomitable Lions.
-However, N'Gog refuted the claims.
+In February 2010, with Cameroon preparing for the 2010 World Cup, Cameroon's Minister of Sports, Michel Zoah, met with Ngog's father on two occasions to try and convince the player to switch allegiances.
+A few months later, in May, Ngog was not included in Cameroon's preliminary squad for the World Cup.
+When asked why, Cameroon coach Paul Le Guen said that Ngog had insisted on a starting spot with the Indomitable Lions.
+However, Ngog refuted the claims.